typectx/typectx/packages/@typectx/react/examples/main/README.md

-# 🚀 typectx + React (Client components) Demo
+# 🚀 @typectx/react example

-This example showcases a basic social media wireframe built entirely with typectx's dependency injection patterns, demonstrating how to eliminate prop-drilling while maintaining type safety and testability.
+This example showcases a basic social media wireframe built with @typectx/react dependency injection patterns, demonstrating how to eliminate prop-drilling while maintaining type safety and testability.

 A preview browser should automatically show up, but if it doesn't, simply click on the Terminal icon in the sidebar, then click on 3001 under PREVIEWS.